KeyboardKit/website/_includes/kankoda/licenses/terms.md

 ## Technical Information

-{{ product }} targets the current major OS version, and supports two major versions back (one for macOS).
-Support for older OS versions is only removed in a major version bump.
+{{ product }} targets the current major OS version, and supports at least two major versions back (one for macOS).
+Support for older OS versions is only removed in major version bumps.

 {{ product }} is built with the latest version of Xcode, but offers on-demand builds for the last major version, up to three months after the latest major version was released.